dkerr64/homebridge-yolink/README.md

 ### Lock

 The YoLink Smart Lock M1 can be locked and unlocked from Homebridge/HomeKit and status of the lock and lock/unlock events triggered by the YoLink app or manually are received by this plugin.
-The plugin also creates a doorbell service which is triggered when a user presses the doorbell button on the YoLink smart lock keypad.
+The plugin also creates a doorbell service which is triggered when a user presses the doorbell button on the YoLink smart lock keypad, a mute feature is provided so you can silence the doorbell if desired (Eve app required).
 The plugin does not support advanced features like setting user or visitor pass codes.

 ### Manipulator / Water Valve Controller